YvesZHI/FallingCode/README.md

 INTRODUCTION
 -----------------------
 This is a scene of falling code.
-It just simuates the scene of falling code coming from the film Matrix.
+It simuates the scene of falling code coming from the film Matrix.

 Dependent library
 -----------------------